Harriet Wakeman

 Practice Summary

-Harriet is described in the leading legal directories as a “talented advocate”, “intellectually rigorous” and an “extremely strong practitioner” who is “exceptional in mastering large volumes of material (including complex technical evidence)”.
+Harriet is recognised as a leading junior in the legal directories (Chambers and Partners, and Legal 500) and is described as a “talented advocate”, “intellectually rigorous” and an “extremely strong practitioner” who is “exceptional in mastering large volumes of material (including complex technical evidence)”.
+She has an “exceptionally high level of ability”, is “exceptional - very intelligent” and “all-round excellent”.
 Her work is “of the highest quality” and her submissions are “superb – detailed and compelling” and “watertight”.
+She is the “counsel of choice for complex cases”.
 She has an “immense work ethic, and is confident and conscientious” and “her attention to detail and recall of facts is incredible”.
-In 2020, Harriet was nominated for Advocate’s Young Pro Bono Barrister of the Year.
+She “becomes an impressive expert on the technical aspects of a case”.
+She “provides sterling service and superb analysis, and is loved by clients” and has an “unrivalled dedication to her cases”.

 Harriet is regularly instructed in high-profile and sensitive matters, as well as cases involving a national security element.
 She has been instructed in cases before the Upper Tribunal, High Court, Court of Appeal and Supreme Court.
+Prior to coming to the Bar, Harriet worked as the stagiaire to Judge Christopher Vajda at the European Court of Justice in Luxembourg.

 Notable recent and current instructions include:

-• Counsel for the Secretary of State for the Home Department in the Dawn Sturgess Inquiry (led by Cathy McGahey KC).
+• Counsel for His Majesty’s Government in the Dawn Sturgess Inquiry (led by Cathy McGahey KC).
 Dawn Sturgess died in 2018 having been poisoned by Novichok after the attack on Sergei and Yulia Skripal in Salisbury.
 Press coverage here.

 • Counsel to the Brook House Inquiry (led by Brian Altman KC).
 Press coverage here.